 AS: (Obviously but politely) No. It comes in wheelbarrows.

-GS: So you just slosh it in and plonk the bricks together?
+GS: (Jauntily) So, what, you just slosh it in and plonk the bricks together?

 AS: (There is a another lengthy pause while he, slowly, deliberately, folds his arms.
 They look like raw hams.)
 Something like that, yes.

 GS: (Starting to fidget a little) So is laying the bricks as easy as it looks or is it quite technical?